 Fellows receive experience in the following areas (depending on their placement sites):

 - Group Therapy

 - Integrated Care

 Fellowship opportunities at Maria Droste are generally 9-24 months in duration, beginning in June or August.
 Weekly hour commitments vary, depending on the placement site.

-In their applications, fellowship candidates are asked to choose a track that aligns with Maria Droste programs (Rural Behavioral Health, Children First, Options, Integrated Care).
+In their applications, fellowship candidates are asked to choose a track that aligns with Maria Droste programs (Rural Behavioral Health, Children First, Integrated Care).
 Tracks vary in weekly hour commitment.
 For fellows, some variation in hour commitment and start date may be available for some tracks.
-Read about the tracks HERE.
+Read about the tracks above.

 - Has completed a master’s or doctoral degree in a mental health field recognized by DORA

 - 20-40 hours/week commitment, depending on the track (see track descriptions); full-time, benefited options may be available on a limited basis

 - Understanding of that the fellowship is a 2-year program, with review by fellow and agency at the end of year one.